kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 In this tutorial we are going to install ZeppelinOS, deploy a simple contract and then update it!

-#### Prerequisites
+## Prerequisites

--   If you don't already, install [Node.js](https://nodejs.org/en/) onto your machine following the online instructions.
+-   If you haven't already, install [Node.js](https://nodejs.org/en/) onto your machine following the online instructions.

+-   An understanding of [Solidity](https://solidity.readthedocs.io/en/v0.5.1/solidity-in-depth.html) the programming language for smart contracts.

 -   We also need to install [Truffle](https://truffleframework.com/truffle).
 Truffle is a development framework for Ethereum to test and deploy smart contracts.